stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-build-environment/add-environment.md

 Brief details about what each key means is defined below:
 1. `tenant-name`: Name of the tenant where this environment needs to be deployed.
-2. `app-name`: Name of the application where this environment will be used.
+1. `app-name`: Name of the application where this environment will be used.
-3. `cluster-name`: Name of the cluster.
+1. `cluster-name`: Name of the cluster.
-4. `env-name`: Name of the environment.
+1. `env-name`: Name of the environment.
-5. `target-namespace`: Name of the namespace where this environment will be deployed.
+1. `target-namespace`: Name of the namespace where this environment will be deployed.
-6. `apps-gitops-repo-url`: URL for apps gitops repository.
+1. `apps-gitops-repo-url`: URL for Apps Gitops repository.